geoant1/UCL_renewLibraryBooks_noFines/README.md

 ```
 python ./Renew_library.py -u <your barcode> -p <your password>
 ```

-This script can be put in cron or launchd to run daily or upon the reboot.
-NB: cron will execute the script only at the specified time.
-If your are on a laptop and not sure that it will always be turned on at that time, skip to the launchd section.
+## Cron

-### Cron
+This script can be put in cron or launchd to run daily or upon the reboot. **NB: cron will execute the script only at the specified time.** If your are on a laptop and not sure that it will always be turned on at that time, skip to the launchd section.
 Put the script into a crontab to execute periodically (e.g. once a week)
 * Create a crontab by typing
 ```